Skip navigation

 6. socio-cultural considerations bearing on these issues.

-1. This procedure is consistent with the National Statement. researchers must demonstrate that human biospecimens will be collected, stored, used and disposed of in accordance with:
+1. This procedure is consistent with the National Statement on Ethical Conduct in Human Research (the ‘National Statement’) and the Australian Code for the Responsible Conduct of Research, 2018 (the ‘Code’).
+Researchers must demonstrate that human biospecimens will be collected, stored, used and disposed of in accordance with:

 Information and consent

-1. Participants must receive clear information about whether their biospecimen samples will be identified, and if so, how.
-If the research is likely to produce information relevant to the health and wellbeing of the person from whom the biospecimens were derived, procedures to allow participants to be identified for appropriate follow-up should, wherever possible, be included in the research proposal.
-In this situation, ethics applications should include a statement concerning procedures should there be a change in diagnosis as a result of review.
-The statement could include details of additional diagnostic procedures and also the procedure for reporting information to relevant health professionals, particularly clinicians and pathologists.
+2. Procedures to allow participants to be identified for appropriate follow-up should, wherever possible, be included in the research proposal.
+Proposals for Ethics Review should include a statement about these procedures, including details of additional diagnostic procedures and the process for reporting information to relevant health professionals, particularly clinicians and pathologists.

 Confidentiality

 1. The Privacy Act 1988 (C’th) specifies obligations and responsibilities in relation to privacy, especially as it relates to the collection, use, storage and dissemination of personal information.
-Researchers and custodians of a databank must observe any confidentiality agreement with the participant about stored data, and custodians must take every precaution to prevent the data becoming available for uses to which participants did not consent.
-It is the duty of the custodian to ensure that the data are used responsibly and respectfully, and that the privacy of participants is safeguarded.
+Researchers and Custodians of a databank must observe any confidentiality agreement with the participant about stored data, and Custodians must take every precaution to prevent the data becoming available for uses to which participants did not consent.
+It is the duty of the Custodian to ensure that the data are used responsibly and respectfully, and that the privacy of participants is safeguarded.
 Researchers must ensure the confidentiality and privacy of stored genetic information or research results relating to identified or re-identifiable participants.
 Such information or research results must be disclosed to treating clinicians only in accordance with the consent given for the research.

 Privacy of samples and information